madslundt/cloud-media-scripts/README.md

 These should be inserted into `crontab -e`.

  - Cron is set up to mount at boot.
- - Upload to cloud hourly.
+ - Upload to cloud daily.
- - Check to remove local content daily (this only remove files older than `remove_files_older_than`).
+ - Check to remove local content monthly (this only remove files older than `remove_files_older_than`).

+_If you have a small local disk you may change upload to hourly and remove local content to daily or weekly._

 # How this works?
 Following services are used to sync, encrypt/decrypt and mount media: